Oncologist-approved cancer information from the American Society of Clinical Oncology

 How is Carney complex inherited?

-Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
-Carney complex follows an autosomal dominant inheritance pattern, in which a mutation happens in only one copy of the gene.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
+Carney complex follows an autosomal dominant inheritance pattern, in which a mutation happens in only 1 copy of the gene.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.
+However, if the parents test negative for the mutation (meaning each person’s test results found no mutation), the risk to the siblings significantly decreases but their risk may still be higher than an average risk.

 How common is Carney complex?

-Carney complex is very rare.
-Fewer than 400 cases have been reported worldwide.
-It is estimated that between 50% and 70% of cases of Carney complex run in families.
-The remaining 30% to 50% of cases appear to be sporadic (occurs by chance) and may be due to a de novo (new) gene mutation.
+Carney complex is rare.
+Several hundred cases have been reported worldwide.
+It is estimated that between 60% and 75% of cases of Carney complex run in families.
+The remaining 25% to 40% of cases appear to be sporadic and may be due to a de novo, meaning new, gene mutation.

 How is Carney complex diagnosed?

-Carney complex is diagnosed when a person has at least two of the 12 features listed below.
-People who have a close family member (parent, sibling, or child) already diagnosed with Carney complex are considered to be affected if they have at least one of the features listed.
+Carney complex is diagnosed when a person has at least 2 of the 12 major features listed below.
+People who have a close family member, meaning a parent, sibling, or child, already diagnosed with Carney complex are considered to be affected if they have at least 1 of the features listed.

 • Breast myxomatosis